Fivenan/library-system/README.md

 Imagine a library experience where borrowing books is as simple as a tap, and discovering your next favorite read is a delightful journey.

-and also being able to easily bookmark the things you read from the app until the lines in the page using the camera
+And also being able to easily bookmark the things you read from the app until the lines in the page using the camera

 ## Feature